Introduction to SysML v2

 As leaders of MBSE interoperability domains, we will be able to implement domain-specific data exchanges.
 Indeed, our teams plan to make our API Model transformation accessible to SysML v2, integrating SysML v2 in various digital sync and exchange scenarios.

-We also intend to support highly advanced digital thread scenarios including SysML v2 artifacts.
+We also intend to support highly advanced digital thread scenarios, including SysML v2 artifacts.
 In the next few months and years, it would be also achievable to target new code generation and simulation frameworks.
 We've been involved in UML/SysML behavior execution for over twenty years now.
 We certainly intend to continue along this road, which will undoubtedly be full of challenges and fantastic opportunities.

 ➡️ The possibilities are endless, and we look forward to seeing what's in store in the coming months!